NicodemusGurion/nicodemusgurion.github.io/_posts/Reading the Quran 2.md

 > Moses said to his people, ‘God commands you to sacrifice a cow.’
 They said, ‘Are you making fun of us?

-Why would they react like this to such a common idea as sacrificing a cow?
-They are baffled and don't know what is going on, asking **show us what sort of cow it should be** and Moses explains it should be **neither too old nor too young** and **bright yellow**, which is a weird color for a cow.
+The Israelites are baffled and don't know what is going on, even though animal sacrifices were common throughout history, they seem confused.
+They ask **show us what sort of cow it should be** and Moses explains it should be **neither too old nor too young** and **bright yellow**, which is a weird color for a cow.
 They are still confused thinking **all cows are more or less alike to us**.
 So Moses needs to explain that it should be **perfect and unblemished cow, not trained to till the earth or water the fields**.
 And then finally they understand.

 > We said, ‘Strike the [[dead] body] with a part of [the cow]’: thus God brings the dead to life and shows His signs so that you may understand.